theCalcaholic/nextcloud-secrets/cli/README.md

 Commands:
-  create [options] <nextcloud-url> <user> <secret-file>  Create a new secret retrieve [options] <secret-url>                        Retrieve a secret and print it to stdout help [command]                                         display help for command
+  create [options] <nextcloud-url> <user> <secret-file>  Create a new secret retrieve [options] <secret-url>                        Retrieve a secret and print it to stdout info <nextcloud-url>                                   Get information about a Nextcloud Secrets API help [command]                                         display help for command
 ```